 - Unemployment Rate: 10.5%

 Bridgeport is the fifth-most populous city in New England and also one of the most affordable places to live in Connecticut!
-This coastal city attracts young professionals and families, thanks to the University of Bridgeport and major employers like Bridgeport Hospital and People’s United Bank.
-Known as Park City, Bridgeport has several public parks to explore, as well as great entertainment and dining spots, so there are plenty of fun things to do for people of all lifestyles.
-Plus, if you plan on commuting to other nearby Connecticut cities for work, you can take advantage of Greater Bridgeport Transit!
+This coastal city attracts young professionals and families alike, thanks to the University of Bridgeport and major employers like Trefz Corporation, Bridgeport Hospital, and People’s United Bank.
+Known as Park City due to its abundance of beautiful public parks to explore, there’s also the lively Bridgeport Harbor and great entertainment and dining spots to explore, so the city is sure to satisfy people of all lifestyles.
+Plus, if you plan on commuting to other nearby Connecticut cities for work or pleasure, you can take advantage of the convenient Greater Bridgeport Transit (GBT).

 Things to Do in Bridgeport